twinkletwinklelittlestar70/twinkletwinklelittlestar70.github.io/source/_posts/py-classmth.md

 layout: python multi-thread class-method
 ---

-The story begins.
+Here is the story.
 I am developing a python flask project today.
 And I need to provide an interface for the front end to run a model to recognize a set of facial images.

 For a group of ten images, I first developed a single-threaded version to recognize, and the program took 2.4s in total.
 So I think, will there be optimization for multi-threading?
 I decided to use two threads and wrote the following code very quickly.